rfire01/Participatory-Budgeting-Experiment/README.md

 ## Citation

-If you find this code useful for your research, please use the following BibTeX entry.
+If you are using data from this repository, we kindly ask you to cite the following article.

 ```bibtex
 @inproceedings{fairstein2023participatory,